 If you need changes made, always be sure to discuss this with your contractor from both an aesthetic (how does it look?) point of view as well as a financial (what does it cost?) point of view.
 You don't want to find out at the end of the project that your small tweaks added up to big changes that cost more than you anticipated!

 The good news is that when you work with an experienced contractor or deck builder that has a great deal of expertise in installing many different types of decks, these problems are much less likely to ever happen.
 You also won't be saddled with rookie mistakes, since the installers and deck contractors have learned through years of experience, how to get the job done right.

-At U.S. Quality Construction, our unparalleled expertise combined with our deep knowledge of a variety of decking products and installation makes us Raytown's first choice for all types of deck installation.
-We're proud to serve surrounding areas from Sedalia to Lake Ozark and everywhere in between.
+At US Quality Construction, our unparalleled expertise combined with our deep knowledge of a variety of decking products and installation makes us Raytown's first choice for all types of deck installation.
+We're proud to serve Raytown, MO and surrounding areas.
 We invite you to read our countless five star reviews, browse our extensive awards and our portfolio of deck builder examples to see just what we're capable of.

 And when you're ready to have your decking installed by professionals, give us a call and we'll be more than happy to come to you and provide you with a free, in-depth consultation as well as a detailed estimate for the work.
 No project is too big or too small for our experienced deck installers and deck builders to handle, so give us a call today or fill out the form on our website to request your estimate today!